-The Chief Warden course conducted by Safety & Emergency Training Services is a nationally accredited course that is designed to provide students with the essential knowledge and skills to allow them to make decisions about people’s safety during a workplace emergency and to give instructions on the priority order for responding to the emergency incident area.
+The Chief Warden course conducted by Safety & Emergency Training Services is a nationally accredited course that is designed to provide students with the essential knowledge and skills to allow them to make decisions about the safety of occupants during a facility emergency and to give instructions on the priority order for responding to an emergency incident.

 This unit applies to employees in the workplace within all industries and in all contexts.

 This unit places responsibility on individual employees who are delegated responsibility as part of an emergency control organisation to lead in the preparation of workplace emergency procedures; command, control and coordinate workplace emergency procedures and response; and conclude the

 People who undertake this work may act as the primary liaison with emergency services after their arrival.

 On completion of this course, participants should be able to:

 - Prepare for an emergency in a facility